 What It’s Like to Get Married on a Cruise Ship: Part 3

-Here is part three and the final post in my cruise ship wedding series.
-If you missed the first two posts, here’s part one and two.
+Part three and the final post in my cruise ship wedding series are here.
+If you missed the first two posts, here are parts one and two.

 Reception

 The reception was a complete whirlwind.
 After we were announced as Mr. and Mrs. Baxter and made our entrance, we went immediately into our first dance.
-Then we did the father/daughter dance followed by the mother/son dance.
-Our emcee, Kendall – a member of the Carnival Freedom entertainment staff – kept things moving along nicely the entire time.
-As soon as the dances were over, we cut our cake and toasted with champagne.
+Then we did the father/daughter dance, followed by the mother/son dance.
+Our emcee, Kendall – a Carnival Freedom entertainment staff member – kept things moving along nicely the entire time.
+We cut our cake and toasted with champagne as soon as the dances were over.

 heather's wedding